cunnie/cunnie.github.io/content/post/concourse_on_k8s-1.md

   integration, Concourse with Vault integration, as well as cert-manager, Kubernetes ingress-nginx and external DNS that hooks into Google Cloud's DNS to create our external IP."
 Thanks Brian Rieger!
+- <https://github.com/skyscrapers/terraform-concourse> is a good resource for those interested in deploying to AWS instead of GCP.
+Thanks Ringo De Smet!

 ### Updates/Errata

 **2021-09-16** Added two additional references for more complete/more automated ways to spin up Concourse on GKE.

+**2021-09-30** Added an additional reference for those interested in deploying to AWS.

 ### Footnotes